Skip to main content

-Getting Started with Hashnode
+All CollectionsGetting Started with Hashnode

-Updated over a week ago
+Updated over 2 months ago

-Headless Hashnode empowers you to build a blog from the ground up using Hashnode's innovative GraphQL APIs.
+Hashnode Headless CMS empowers you to build a blog from the ground up using Hashnode's innovative GraphQL APIs.
 However, we recognize that many users and teams may not have ample time to construct a blog from scratch at the outset.
 Therefore, we have developed an open-source starter kit, which you can use to customize and directly deploy to your domain.
 This starter kit integrates with Hashnode's new GraphQL APIs and is powered by the Next.js framework and TailwindCSS for styling.

-You have the freedom to deploy it on your preferred cloud hosting provider, and host it on any custom domain or custom domain sub-paths, such as '/blog.'
+You have the freedom to deploy it on your preferred cloud hosting provider and host it on any custom domain or custom domain sub-paths, such as '/blog.'
 Best of all, you can continue to leverage Hashnode's authoring tools, including the editor and dashboard, to publish, manage, and collaborate with your team effectively.

 Follow the steps to start a headless blog on Hashnode: